BOOKS on PHILATELY

 a Sesquicentennial Retrospective

 An exceptional book from the United States U.S. Philatelic Classics Society, the edition was limited to about 25 copies over the actual copies ordered as of March 1, 2006 and it sold out at Washington 2006.
-2006, 378+ pages, cloth, From our stock we offer at the same price as the society, $130.00 delivered to a US mailing address
+2006, 378+ pages, cloth, $145.00

 Western Express, journal of the Western Cover Society, from 1950 through 2005 on one DVD as a fully searchable PDF file, complete with a one year membership in the society. $60.00 for those residing in the US, an additional charge may be required for those abroad.